School Uniform Policy

 Please note; small stud earrings are allowed to be worn in school from year 10 onwards but please have ears pierced at the start of the summer holiday to allow for the 6 weeks to heal.
 All jewellery must be removed, including earrings for PE lessons so please ensure that your daughter can remove her own earrings.

-In order to help the girls to make mature decisions about their appearance, the following dress code will apply:
+In order to help students make mature decisions about their appearance, the following dress code will apply to all Post 16 students at Alfriston.

-- Nail varnish may be worn (except when cooking) but must be kept tidy
+Nail varnish may be worn (except when cooking) but should be kept tidy.
+False nails may not be worn.

-School PE kit should still be worn for school PE and Sports.
+School PE kit should still be worn for school sports activities and PE lessons.
+Sometimes PE staff will allow other appropriate sports kit according to the activity.